 That makes it harder to track the impact of any single tool.
 It also means you’ll have to remember to keep all of them up-to-date and make sure they’re not causing bugs for users.

 That said, there are some simple tools that every Shopify store should have in place.

-Email, in particular, allows you to continue to market to customers who don’t buy, push them back to their carts, and offer sales to customers after they buy.
+The biggest tool is your email because of its power to drive remarketing and an upsell tool because it increases the average order value.
+Email allows you to continue to market to customers who don’t buy, push them back to their carts, and offer sales to customers after they buy.

-Of course there’s an infinite number of things you can add to your store to attempt to push your conversion rates higher.
+Of course, there’s an infinite number of things you can add to your store to attempt to push your conversion rates higher.
 But these are some of the essential elements you need to have in place to maximize the conversions on your Shopify store.

 Step 3: Build Your Traffic Engine

 Once you have the core pieces of a converting storefront and product page in place, it’s time to get people to actually see your products.